SumoLogic/sumologic-otel-collector/pkg/extension/opampextension/README.md

   configuration received from the OpAMP server.
 This directory must coincide with a configuration provider (e.g. glob) for the configuration to be loaded by the collector.
+- `disable_tag_replacement`: (optional) Boolean flag to disable new config merge to disable tag replacement which replaces tags instead of appending to them for remotely managed collectors feature for remotely managed collectors.
+Default value - false

 ## Example Config